Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

 \subsection{Upper Confidence Bound Algorithm}

-The ETC algorithm has the disadvantage of requiring the knowledge of the gaps to tune the exploration phase.
+The \ac{ETC} algorithm has the disadvantage of requiring the knowledge of the gaps to tune the length of the exploration phase.
 Moreover, it solves the exploration vs. exploitation trade-off in a clunky way.
-It would be better to have an algorithm that smoothly transition from one phase into the other \emph{in a data-dependent way}.
-So, we now describe an optimal and adaptive strategy called Upper Confidence Bound (UCB) algorithm.
-It employs the principle of \emph{optimism in the face of uncertainty}, to select in each round the arm that has the \emph{potential to be the best one}.
+It would be better to have an algorithm that smoothly mixes exploration and exploitation \emph{in a data-dependent way}.
+So, we now describe an almost optimal and adaptive strategy called \textbf{\ac{UCB}} algorithm.
+It employs the principle of \emph{optimism in the face of uncertainty} , to select in each round the arm that has the \emph{potential to be the best one}.

-UCB works keeping an estimate of the expected loss of each arm and also a confidence interval at a certain probability.
+\ac{UCB} works by keeping an estimate of the expected loss of each arm and also a confidence interval at a certain probability.
 Roughly speaking, we have that with probability at least $1-\delta$

 where the ``roughly'' comes from the fact that $S_{t-1,i}$ is a random variable itself.
-Then, UCB will query the arm with the smallest lower bound, that is the one that could potentially have the smallest expected loss.
+Then, \ac{UCB} will query the arm with the smallest lower bound, that is, the one that could potentially have the smallest expected loss.
+The regret bound below shows that this strategy automatically balances exploration (given by the use of the optimistic estimates through the confidence intervals) and exploitation (when the confidence intervals are small enough so that we query the arm with the smallest empirical mean).

-\begin{remark} The name Upper Confidence Bound comes from the fact that traditionally stochastic bandits are defined over rewards, rather than losses.
-So, in our case we actually use the lower confidence bound in the algorithm.
+\begin{remark} The name ``Upper Confidence Bound'' comes from the fact that traditionally stochastic bandits are defined over rewards, rather than losses.
+So, in our case, we actually use the lower confidence bound in the algorithm.
 However, to avoid confusion with the literature, we still call it Upper Confidence Bound algorithm. \end{remark}

-The key points in the proof are on how to choose the right confidence level $\delta$ and how to get around the dependency issues.
+The proof works by proving that, once we have queried a suboptimal arm enough times, we will pull it again only if its confidence interval or the one around the best arm does not contain the true means.
+In turn, the probability that the confidence intervals are wrong is small because we use concentration inequalities to construct them.
+Moreover, a delicate point is to deal with the fact that the number of times we pull an arm is a random variable, making the application of the concentration inequality not immediate.
+We get around this by considering the worst number of pulls and taking a union bound on it.

-The algorithm is summarized in Algorithm~\ref{alg:ucb} and we can prove the following regret bound. \begin{theorem} Assume that the rewards of the arms are $1$-subgaussian and $\alpha>2$ and let $\alpha>2$.
-Then, UCB guarantees a regret of
+The algorithm is summarized in Algorithm~\ref{alg:ucb}, and we can prove the following regret bound. \begin{theorem} Assume that the losses of the arms minus their expectations are $1$-sub\-gauss\-ian and let $\alpha>2$.
+Then, Algorithm~\ref{alg:ucb} guarantees a pseudo-regret of